TopView/signal-say/README.md

 Once verified you can use signal-say as described in the help (mentioned above).

 **Using signal-say is simple.**  You'll be using two commands: `say` and `?`.  `say` to send a message, and `?` to poll for any return receipts or replies.
 (Just to make typing easier the default command is named `say` rather than `signal-say`, but you can rename it if you want to avoid any conflicts.)

+**Files**

+    .editorconfig   - Sets github editing options (like tabs set to 4 wide)

+    say             - THE MAIN PROGRAM HERE
+    args            - Helper utility used with -V / --verbose command line option to show effect of word splitting

+    README.md       - This introduction
+    icon.png        - A little graphic for this introduction

+    LICENSE         - Legal verbage